USHSTA Executive Director

 Clinician, Northside (Atlanta) Hospital Breast Cancer fundraisers

 Steve was a motor learning consultant to the U.S. Golf Teachers Federation, a leading, international educational and certification organization for golf instructors.
-Steve was a featured speaker at the USGTF’s 1999 International Convention in Florida.
+Steve was a speaker at the USGTF’s 1999 International Convention in Florida.

 He has written many golf articles for consumers for websites such as Golfsmith, LIVESTRONG, Youthletic and the Arizona Republic‘s Healthy Living website.